New York, NY—July 19, 2010

 The new study disproves the notion that the transplant surgery is only a salvage procedure.
 “Doctors typically did not expect that patients would get back to sports or high level activity after this surgery,” Dr. Williams said.
 “If patients have had a reasonable experience with sports prior to having this surgery, then the overwhelming majority of the patients can get back to sports.”

-Other authors of the study, all in the Sports Medicine and Shoulder Service at HSS, are Russell F. Warren M.D, attending orthopedic surgeon; Scott A. Rodeo, M.D., attending orthopedic surgeon; and Thomas L. Wickiewicz, M.D., attending orthopedic surgeon.
+Other authors of the study, all in the Sports Medicine Service at HSS, are Russell F. Warren M.D, attending orthopedic surgeon; Scott A. Rodeo, M.D., attending orthopedic surgeon; and Thomas L. Wickiewicz, M.D., attending orthopedic surgeon.